Signatures of quantum phase transitions after quenches in quantum chaotic one-dimensional systems: Introduction

 The presentation is organized as follows.
 In Sec.~\ref{sec:Protocol}, we introduce the Hamiltonian of the ANNNI chain, and introduce the protocol used to probe the ferromagnetic to paramagnetic quantum phase transition via dynamics following quantum quenches.
 The results obtained for dynamics after the quenches are presented in Sec.~\ref{sec:dynamics}, while the results after thermalization are presented in Sec.~\ref{sec:thermalization}.
 Combining results from the dynamics and thermalization, in Sec.~\ref{sec:phasediagram} we report the estimated phase diagram for the ferromagnetic to paramagnetic quantum phase transition for a wide range of parameters of the ANNNI chain.
-In Sec.~\ref{sec:discussion} we summarize our results, discuss their implications, and report evidence of qualitatively similar behavior in the short-time dynamics after quenches across a topological transition.
+In Sec.~\ref{sec:experiments}, we discuss the feasibility of testing our results experimentally, while in Sec.~\ref{sec:topological} we discuss the applicability of our protocol to detect topological quantum phase transitions.
+In Sec.~\ref{sec:discussion}, we summarize our results and discuss their implications.